Table of contents

 Conversational commerce is a new form of online interaction between brands and consumers, allowing both to communicate directly via text or voice.
-Push notifications and tools such as Square Messages allow businesses to tell their customers about a product launch or sale, while chatbots make it easy for consumers to ask a question 24/7, such as the location of a delivery.
+Push notifications and tools such as Square Messages allow businesses to communicate with customers about sales and product launches, while chatbots make it easy for consumers to ask a question 24/7, such as the location of a delivery.

 Conversational commerce allows brands to respond directly, which consumers say is critical.
 In one survey, 69% of consumers said being able to message a brand made them feel more confident, indicating that the speed of response is vital.
 The same survey found that 70% of businesses that respond to consumer chats within five minutes were more likely to lead to conversion.

 It’s not always easy to achieve a response that fast.
 While customers say they’re willing to wait an average of six minutes, the actual average wait time is 17 minutes.
 And when consumers feel they’ve had a bad experience, they are not shy about expressing this.
 More than half of Gen Z consumers (65%) are likely to leave a negative online review and abandon a brand if they’ve had a bad customer experience.

 As businesses face heightened consumer expectations and increased competition, the pressure is on to develop and maintain strong customer relationships.
 Conversational commerce can help.

 - Supports customer questions and any issues that arise: Even when brands have live customer service centers, many aren’t available 24/7.
 Yet, when a prospective customer has a question or a current one has a concern, they want an answer immediately.
 Insisting a customer wait until “business hours’’ may lead to a lost customer and lost sales.
 Offering conversational commerce gives customers the assurance that they’ll make progress on their issue, even if it occurs during holidays or overnight hours.